abhiverse01/abhiverse01/README.md

 - 👀 I’m interested in **Development, DevOps, Code and the Cosmos.**

-- 🔭 I’m currently working on **RS System @InflancerTechnology as well as Open Source and Freelance Projects**
+- 🔭 I’m currently working on **RS Systems @InflancerTechnology as well as Open Source and Freelance Projects**

 - 🌱 I’m currently learning **Advanced AI Engineer Aspects & MLOps**